 Making weather and climate data work for you

-Back by popular demand, this free webinar focuses on transforming weather and climate data into actionable information, especially for weather and climate scientists working in governments, research institutes, and the private sector, to mitigate risk and plan ahead for disasters.
+This webinar focused on transforming weather and climate data into actionable information, especially for weather and climate scientists working in governments, research institutes, and the private sector, to mitigate risk and plan ahead for disasters.

 Esri Ocean and Atmospheric GIS Forum